Heinz Nixdorf

-Heinz Nixdorf (April 9, 1925 – March 17, 1986) was a German computing pioneer, businessman and founder of Nixdorf Computer AG.
+Heinz Nixdorf (9 April 1925 – 17 March 1986) was a German computing pioneer, businessman and founder of Nixdorf Computer AG.

 Nixdorf was born in Paderborn, Germany.

 The 27-year-old Nixdorf, at the time a physics student at the Goethe University Frankfurt, founded his first computer company in 1952.
 As the owner, he led this company to become an international electronics company with revenues of almost four billion Deutsche Mark at its peak.
 His microcomputers were competitors to IBM mainframes.
 Nixdorf is remembered as one of the entrepreneurs who, in the 1950s to 1970s, symbolized the German economic miracle.
 He was also an ambitious athlete and is remembered for his efforts to provide good education to his employees.
 He succumbed to a heart attack in 1986 at the CeBIT in Hanover.
 The Heinz Nixdorf MuseumsForum was named after him.

 Early life

-Nixdorf was born on April 9, 1925, as the oldest child of five.
+Nixdorf was born on 9 April 1925, as the oldest child of five.
 He went to a Catholic board school where he first showed his talent for mathematics and science.
 Due to his father's unemployment during the 1920s and 30s, his childhood was defined by poverty.
 Achieving good grades in school, he was offered a scholarship to become a teacher.
-Uninterested in becoming that career, Nixdorf wrote a letter to the Ministry of Education in Berlin.
+Uninterested in pursuing that career, Nixdorf wrote a letter to the Ministry of Education in Berlin.
 As a result, he was granted permission to attend the Reismann-Gymnasium in Paderborn starting in 1941.
 In 1942, Nixdorf was drafted by the Wehrmacht and served on the Eastern Front.
 Nixdorf joined the Nazi Party in 1943.
 In 1944 he was a member of the 1st Fallschirm-Panzer Division Hermann Göring.
 Nixdorf completed his education in 1947, receiving the Abitur.